 And because the annual population growth rate stands at 3.14 per cent, it will take Tanzania 23 years to double, hence come 2035, the population will have more than doubled to 90 million.

 Unfortunately, the increasing population has been inversely proportional to the capacity of the economy to create jobs to absorb the growing number of people entering the labour market.

 Some studies have found that out of between 800,000 and 1,000,000 graduates entering the Tanzanian labour market, it is only 40,000 who access formal education.
 The situation gets even worse when the private sector is not well developed enough to absorb a bigger part of the expanding labour force that is unabsorbed by the formal market.

-President Jakaya Kikwete, who has been very concerned with the unemployment rate in Tanzania, recently told participants at a New York conference on “Achieving Sustainable Development through Employment Creation and Decent Work” that though joblessness is a global concern, things are getting worse in Africa.
+Former president Dr Jakaya Kikwete, who had been very concerned with the unemployment rate in Tanzania, told participants at a New York conference on “Achieving Sustainable Development through Employment Creation and Decent Work” that though joblessness is a global concern, things are getting worse in Africa.
 He, along with other top leaders, called for enhanced efforts to create more jobs for the jobless before things get out of shape.